 Q. Will my Ubiquity degree be recognized by other universities?

-A. Yes.
-Accredited universities all over the world are recognized as accredited by other universities.
+A. Universities all over the world are recognized as accredited by other universities.
 However, no university is obliged to accept a degree from any other university and no university is obliged to accept transfer courses.
 Even if a university accepts a student, they seldom accept all the courses the student seeks to transfer, especially for students transferring from one country to another.
 It is always a negotiation.
-By providing students with a detailed portfolio of all the competencies they demonstrate, with links to evidence, we believe Ubiquity is giving students the best possible chance of having their degree accepted by another university.

 Q. Will my Ubiquity degree be recognized by an employer?